kexiZeroing/kexiZeroing.github.io/src/blog/js-basics-you-should-know.md

 // 1 2 4 6 5 3 ""
 ```

+> In most cases the document is not really corrupt, but isn’t valid JSON because JSON is very strict.
+You can use [jsonrepair](https://github.com/josdejong/jsonrepair) to repair invalid JSON documents.
+>
+> This library is basically an extended JSON parser.
+It parses the provided JSON document character by character, reading it into a data structure.
+When it encounters a parse error, instead of throwing an error, it looks whether this error has a cause that is solvable.
+For example, when encountering two unexpected characters `//`, it knows that this is a comment, and it will skip the comment and move on.

 ## Symbol
 Symbol is a primitive data type and the `Symbol()` function returns a value of type symbol.
 It resembles a built-in object class, but is incomplete as a constructor because it does not support the syntax `new Symbol()`.